-No, that’s Vespa; Vesper (Latin for evening).
-This drink was originally ordered as “three measures Highclere Castle*, one of vodka, half of Kina Lillet, shaken until ice cold, with a thin piece of lemon in the bottom of the glass” (the brand of gin has been altered for your enjoyment, grab yourself a bottle!).
-Vesper Lynd was the first Bond Lady and a confounding mix of partner, lover and enemy double agent, and Ian Fleming weaved the drink and the character around each other throughout various novels.
+Vesper?
+Bond rides Italian Scooters Now?
+No, that’s Vespa; Vesper (Latin for the evening).
+This drink was initially ordered as “three measures Highclere Castle Gin*, one of vodka, half of Kina Lillet, shaken until ice cold, with a thin piece of lemon in the bottom of the glass” (the brand of gin has been altered for your enjoyment, grab yourself a bottle!).
+Vesper Lynd was the first Bond Lady and a confounding mix of partner, lover, and enemy double agent.
+Ian Fleming weaved the drink and the character around each other throughout various novels.
 The recipe was said on screen for the first time in Casino Royale (2006)

-The most vital part of any cocktail is not the spirits, but the water from dilution and the temperature from chilling.
+The most vital part of any cocktail is not the spirits but the water from dilution and the temperature from chilling.
 Water takes a drink from a collection of ingredients and transports it to the land of a whole that’s more than the sum of its parts.
 Water equals cohesion.
 Temperature equals tactile sensation.

-- 1.5 ounces Highclere Castle Gin
+- 1.5 oz.
+Highclere Castle Gin

-- .25 ounces Lillet Aperitif Wine
+- .25 oz.
+Lillet Aperitif Wine

-In a boston shaker, shake vigorously and strain into a coupe.
+In a Boston shaker, shake vigorously and strain into a coupe.
 Garnish with a thin wheel of lemon.

 - Same measurements as above

 In a mixing glass, stir for 20+ seconds and strain into a coupe.
 Garnish with a swath of lemon peel.

 - .5 oz.
 Cocchi Americano (another quinquina with a bit more bite than Lillet)